 <0.05) showing improvement in mean of VAS and NDI before and after intervention within groups and there was statistically no significant difference when the post intervention means were compared between the groups.
 The study concluded that both MET and strengthening of Middle and Lower trapezius were found to be significantly effective in reducing pain and improving neck functions in subjects with upper trapezitis.Pages: 85-89 | 240 Views 17 DownloadsDownload Full Article:

 How to cite this article:

-Paul Daniel VK and Joycy Abraham.
+Paul Daniel VK, Joycy Abraham.
 Effect of muscle energy technique versus middle and lower trapezius strengthening exercises on pain and neck functions in subjects with upper trapezitis.
-International Journal of Physical Education, Sports and Health.
-2019; 6(4): 85-89.
+Int J Phys Educ Sports Health 2019;6(4):85-89.